 - One occurs in the Castle episode "Punked".

 - Except that one of the duelists knew all about old muzzle-loading pistols and knew their horrible aim.
 The goal was to pretend to duel to the death and walk away satisfied.
 The real culprit used a modern weapon loaded with a musket ball.

 - James May demonstrated the proper etiquette for duelling in an episode of James May's Man Lab.

 - Zigzags in an episode of Hornblower.
 The first duel begins with the two men facing each other, taking aim for a count of three, then firing (cue Bullet Holes and Revelations).
 In the second, the original winner stands back to back with Our Hero, they each take five paces forward before turning, and then are counted down to firing.
 Uses the "villain shoots too early" variation, but it's Only a Flesh Wound and Hornblower is permitted to take his shot, but delopes.
 Then all that's left is for the shamed villain to earn himself a quick Karmic Death (at the hands of a spectator), and job's a good'un.

 - In an episode of F Troop Capt.
 Parminter gets in a duel with a visiting European who insists on formal dueling rules.
 They take ten paces, turn - and then realize that because they're dueling with swords it doesn't really work.

-- A Far Side cartoon mocks the trope, with the person counting off the steps saying, "Oh, the heck with it!
+- One cartoon mocks the trope, with the person counting off the steps saying, "Oh, the heck with it!
 Just turn around and shoot!"

-- Another showed a mortally-wounded duelist laying on the ground muttering "I could have sworn.. you said.. eleven steps.."
+- Another showed a mortally-wounded duelist lying on the ground muttering "I could have sworn.. you said.. eleven steps.."

 - In the Neverwinter Nights 2 mod Dark Waters, you can do this if the NPC flirting with Heather pisses you off.
 You can also cheat.